LBHackney-IT/lbhackney-it.github.io/docs/architecture-pillars/7-Development practices/api_spec_asessment_process.md

----
-id: api_spec_asessment_process
-title: API Specifications Assessment Process
+# API Specifications Assessment Process
----

 ## Purpose
 The purpose of this process is to provide a clear,open and  consistent method of providing new and amended API specifications, evaluating them and getting them published in a way that is easy for a wider audience to access.